Tiling tripartite graphs with 3-colorable graphs: The extreme case: Abstract

 \section{Abstract}

-There is a positive integer $N_0$ such that the following holds.
-Let $N\ge N_0$ such that $N$ is divisible by $h$.
+There is a sufficiently large $N\in h\mathbb{N}$ such that the following holds.
 If $G$ is a tripartite graph with $N$ vertices in each vertex class such that every vertex is adjacent to at least $2N/3+2h-1$ vertices in each of the other classes, then $G$ can be tiled perfectly by copies of $K_{h,h,h}$.
-This extends work by the authors~\cite{MZ} and also gives a sufficient condition for tiling by any fixed 3-colorable graph.
-Furthermore, we show that the minimum-degree $2N/3+2h-1$ in our result can not be replaced by $2N/3+ h-2$ and that if $N$ is divisible by $6h$, then the required minimum degree is $2N/3+h-1$ for $N$ large enough and this is tight.
+This extends work by two of the authors [Electron.
+J. Combin, 16(1), 2009] and also gives a sufficient condition for tiling by any fixed 3-colorable graph.
+Furthermore, we show that $2N/3+2h-1$ in our result can not be replaced by $2N/3+ h-2$ and that if $N$ is divisible by $6h$, then we can replace it with the value $2N/3+h-1$ and this is tight.